Cracko298/LVideo/README.md

 # LVideo
-- A video format somewhat inspired by MinVideo.
-Can be insanely large but overall easy to understand without needing encodings.
+- A Video Format for Limited Computers/Environments and Microcontrollers, with little to no encoding/compression.
 - Supports 8-Bit and 16-Bit Raw PCM Uncompressed.